-A successful reseller partner program requires both internal and external people to manage and monitor efforts.
-Here’s what you need for both:
+A successful reseller partner program requires both internal and external people to manage and monitor efforts, along with a team of partners to work alongside.

-When looking for an ideal channel partner, you should be asking the right questions, like:
+When looking for an ideal external channel partner, meanwhile, you should be asking the right questions, like:

 - Do they have the resources for a partnership?

 - Will it help them reach their goals?

 When looking for the right partner, it’s important to do your research.
 Recruit wisely and look for quality over quantity.
 It’s a very human-to-human experience and should never be approached with a salesy pitch or patronizing tone.